jacomyma/mapping-controversies/_pages/tuto-1-5.md

 # Harvest a dataset

-We will use [Toolforge-PageViews](https://pageviews.toolforge.org) to harvest a dataset.
+We will use Toolforge [PageViews](https://pageviews.toolforge.org) to harvest a dataset.
 To goal is to harvest the same dataset we have used in the tutoriel 1.1.

 * Go to [PageViews](https://pageviews.toolforge.org)
 * Visualize the data for the two following Wikipedia articles: